abhignarevuru/remeis-2018/Diary.md

 My work contract with Joern required 40 hours of work per week.
 Place of work and timings are flexible as long I am reachable in person/via telecon and can collaborate with the group effectively.

-_Jörn believed that intercultural spirit is a part & parcel of daily life at the observatory, given the group's diversity and Bamberg's historical significance.
-He wantecultural experiences to be a mandatory part of my visit, hence they are included, italicised._
+_Joern believes that intercultural spirit is part & parcel of daily life at the observatory, given the group's diversity and Bamberg's historical significance.
+He wanted cultural experiences to be a mandatory part of my visit, hence they are included, italicised._

 Pre-visit